Ceddanne Rafaela: Boston Red Sox (2023–present)

 Rafaela made his MLB debut against the Houston Astros on August 28 at Fenway Park, hitting a single in his first major league at bat.
-On September 12 he hit his first major league home run off Carlos Rodón, in the second game of a double-header against the New York Yankees at Fenway.
-Rafaela recorded a .241/.281/.286 slash line with the Red Sox in 28 games played by the end of the regular season, and was honored as Boston's Minor League Baserunner of the Year.
+On September 12, he hit his first major league home run off Carlos Rodón, in the second game of a double-header against the New York Yankees.
+Rafaela recorded a .241/.281/.286 slash line with the Red Sox in 28 games.
+He was named Boston's Minor League Baserunner of the Year.

-Rafaela began his 2024 season by hitting a triple in his first Opening Day roster start.
+Rafaela began his 2024 season by hitting a triple in his first Opening Day start.
 On April 8, he signed an eight-year contract extension with the Red Sox for $50 million, lasting through to the 2031 season with a team option for 2032.
-In his first game at Yankee Stadium on July 5, Rafaela hit a two-run home run at the top of the tenth inning to lift Boston to a 5–3 victory over the New York Yankees.
-By the end of the season, he had a .246 batting average, with 15 home runs and 75 RBIs, and a .984 fielding percentage in the outfield.
-He also turned 2 double plays in the season, ranking 1st of all center fielders and 3rd of all outfielders in the American League.
+In his first game at Yankee Stadium on July 5, Rafaela hit a two-run home run in the top of the tenth inning to lift Boston to a 5–3 victory over the Yankees.
+By the end of the season, he had a .246 batting average, 15 home runs, 75 RBIs, and a .984 fielding percentage in the outfield.
+He turned two double plays, ranking first among center fielders and third among all American League (AL) outfielders.